 Also read [blog]: How to perfectly balance CCM Technology & CXM convergence for Customer Experiences?

 Enterprise Content Management and Two Way Communications Puzzle

-They also believe that the compatibility lag between database and content management systems restricts them from adding new dynamic capabilities like, video, audio, personalized URLs, QR codes to non-technical communications.
+They also believe that the compatibility lag between database and content management systems restricts them from adding new dynamic capabilities like video, audio, personalized URLs, and QR codes to non-technical communications.
 The print-only outlook of ECMs thus fails to match the Voice of Customer when 66% of them demand personalization in digital experiences (Conversocial State of CX 2020).

-Read next [blog]: 5 things to remember before pursuing systematic CCM Migration?
+Read next [blog]: 5 things to remember before pursuing systematic CCM Migration.

 IT Dependency of Enterprise Content Management Systems

 With the absence of ‘Single Pane of Glass View’ across end-to-end communications workflow, and no real-time reporting structure ECM becomes further less appealing.
-Therefore, silos and dissonance between ECMs and Customer Success/Experience functions must be replaced with 360 Degree Communications Platforms.
+Therefore, silos and dissonance between ECMs and Customer Success/Experience functions must be replaced with 360 Degree Customer Communications Management Platforms.